Parker Pen Company: Parker 25

-Parker 25s were issued in several variants: initially, fountain pen, ballpoint, fibre point and mechanical pencil.
-A rollerball model was introduced in 1981, and fibre tips were phased out a couple of years later.
+Parker 25s were issued in several variants: initially, fountain pen, ballpoint, fiber point and mechanical pencil.
+A rollerball model was introduced in 1981, and fiber tips were phased out a couple of years later.
 While the great majority of Parker 25s were 'flighters', with a brushed steel finish, matte black and later white versions were issued between 1978 and 1987.
-The pens had four different trim colours: blue (the most common), black, green, and most rarely of all, orange.
+The pens had four different trim colors: blue (the most common), black, green, and most rarely of all, orange.
 Orange trim Parker 25s were discontinued in 1976 following a copyright dispute with Rotring, and surviving examples are very sought after.
 A striking feature of all Parker 25s is the square plastic tassie logo on the clip.

 The earliest Mark I Parker 25 fountain pens dating from the first year of production feature a distinctive breather hole in the nib.
 While the original models had a flat plastic circle on top of the cap, Mark III and IV pens have a round ridge on this inner cap.
 Pens manufactured from 1980 feature letter date codes which were changed every quarter.
 Those manufactured from 1990 are stamped 'Made in UK'; earlier pens were inscribed 'Made in England'.
 Pens without any manufacture stamps, or inscribed 'Made in Aust', are very rare.
 Parker 25s were all assembled in Britain by hand – unlike Jotters, Vectors and other mass market pens – and were very minimalist, comprising between 9 and 11 components.

 The 25 was an extremely successful pen for Parker commercially, especially during its first decade or so of production.
 A number of promotional versions were made up to order, featuring company logos on the barrel (the matte black and white versions were often branded in this way), clip or cap.

 Some pen fans are rather disparaging about the Parker 25, which lacks the status of the Parker Duofold or the storied Parker 51.
 But in recent years they have been enjoying a revival, their space age look evoking nostalgia for the final quarter of the twentieth century.
 The Parker 25 was even given the accolade of an exhibition stand at the Victoria and Albert Museum.